Colorado Symphony Chorus

 About the Colorado Symphony Chorus

-The 2016-2017 Colorado Symphony concert season marks the 33rd year of the Colorado Symphony Chorus.
+The Colorado Symphony's 2017/18 Season marks the 34th year of the Colorado Symphony Chorus.
 Founded in 1984 by Duain Wolfe at the request of Gaetano Delogu, then the Music Director of the Symphony, the chorus has grown, over the past three decades, into a nationally respected ensemble.
 This outstanding chorus of 180 volunteers joins the Colorado Symphony for numerous performances (more than 25 this year alone), and radio and television broadcasts, to repeat critical acclaim.

 Thank you for your interest in singing in the Colorado Symphony Chorus.
 For an audition appointment, call 303.308.2483.